 The Desert Botanical Garden is open Sunday through Wednesday from 8:00 a.m. to 10:00 p.m and Thursday through Saturday 8 a.m. to 11 p.m.
 For more information, check out their website.

-3. Hike “Hole in the Rock” at Papago Park
+3. Is hiking high on your list of Tempe Arizona things to do?
+Check out “Hole in the Rock” at Papago Park

 My friend told me her kids call these “the poop mountains” and you can kind of see why…they do sort of resemble the poop emoji, don’t they?
 I know…once you see it, you can’t unsee it.